brikis98/yevgeniy-brikman-homepage/_posts/2019-09-12-the-white-plague.md

 ## Overall

 Not worth reading.
 The book squanders an amazing opportunity to explore a ton of interesting topics—gender, politics, religion, meaning of life, the role of science, etc.—and instead focuses on shitty characters doing shitty things.
-If you're looking for interesting apocalyptic works, check out _World War Z_, _The Road_, and _I Am Legend_ instead.
+If you're looking for interesting apocalyptic works, check out [_World War Z_](/blog/2014/02/11/world-war-z/), [_The Road_](/blog/2011/01/01/the-road/), and [_I Am Legend and Other Stories_](/blog/2011/01/01/i-am-legend-and-other-stories/) instead.

 ## Rating